 7. Improves Your Bone Health

 A medium-sized artichoke will give you 56 mg of calcium, adding over 5% to your RDA.
 And as you know, calcium is important for keeping your bones and teeth strong.
 But that’s not all.
-Prebiotic fiber present in artichokes can also enhance the absorption of calcium by your body.14 So including delicious artichokes in your food certainly seems like good news for your bones!
+Prebiotic fiber present in artichokes can also enhance the

 8. Eases Indigestion